The mass-richness relation of optically-selected clusters from weak gravitational lensing and abundance with Subaru HSC first-year data: Abstract

 \section{Abstract}

 Constraining the relation between the richness $N$ and the halo mass $M$ over a wide redshift range for optically-selected clusters is a key ingredient for cluster-related science in optical surveys, including the Subaru Hyper Suprime-Cam (HSC) survey.
-We measure stacked weak lensing profiles around 1747 HSC CAMIRA clusters over a redshift range of $0.1\leq z_{\rm cl}\leq 1.0$ with $N\geq 15$ using the HSC first-year shear catalog covering $\sim 0_{.}^{''}58$ for the $i$-band images for the HSC first-year shear catalog described in Section~\ref{sec:data:lensing}.
-The details of the software pipeline to reduce the data are given in \cite{Boschetal2018}.
+We measure stacked weak lensing profiles around 1747 HSC CAMIRA clusters over a redshift range of $0.1\leq z_{\rm cl}\leq 1.0$ with $N\geq 15$ using the HSC first-year shear catalog covering $\sim 0_{.}^{''}58$ for $i$-band images for the HSC first-year shear catalog described in Section~\ref{sec:data:lensing}.
+The software pipelines that reduce the data are described in \cite{Boschetal2018}.

-While the HSC-SSP Data Release 1 \citep[][]{Aiharaetal2018b} is based on data taken between March 2014 and November 2015 with 61.5 nights, in this paper we use HSC cluster, lensing shear, and photometric redshift catalogs based on the S16A internal release data of the HSC-SSP survey that was taken during March 2014 through April 2016, about 90 nights in total.
+While the HSC-SSP Data Release 1 \citep[][]{Aiharaetal2018b} is based on data taken on 61.5 nights between March 2014 and November 2015, in this paper we use HSC cluster, lensing shear, and photometric redshift catalogs based on the S16A internal release data of the HSC-SSP survey that was taken during March 2014 through April 2016, about 90 nights in total.